top of page

 PLUS

-Come along to 'meet and greet' dinner with all our Judges of the Australasian Breeders Cup, as well as the presentation of the 2018 Breeders Cup.
+Come along to 'meet and greet' with all our Judges of the Australasian Breeders Cup, as well as a special presentation from each.

 Please contact Olivia Cleary should you require further details - 0434 730 661 | ocleary@petstock.com.au